domainmod/domainmod/README.md

 2. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php and then update config.inc.php to reflect your web server's settings.

-3. In a web browser, visit the URL where you just installed DomainMOD and then click the Install link.
+3. In a web browser, visit the URL where you just installed DomainMOD, enter the requested information, and then click the Install button.
 For example, example.com/dm/ or example.com/domainmod/.
 After a few seconds a message will appear letting you know that the installation was successful.

 If you have any problems during installation please see the Support section.